Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Texas and its opponents have combined to score more than 61.5 points in two games this season.
+- Texas has combined with its opponents to score more than 61.5 points in two games this season.

-- The combined points per game average of the two teams, 79.9, is 18.4 points greater than Saturday's over/under.
+- The two teams combine to score 79.9 points per game, 18.4 more than the over/under in this contest.

-- The 48.3 combined points per game that these two squads have allowed this season are 13.2 fewer than the 61.5 total in this contest.
+- This contest's over/under is 13.2 points above the 48.3 these two squads combine to surrender per game this season.

 - The 60.1 PPG average total in Longhorns games this season is 1.4 points fewer than this game's over/under.